Xavante language: Case

 Finally, Xavante has two Split subsystems; the first, Split-S, is found in the subjects of nominal predicates.
 The second, Split-O, occurs in relative clauses.
 Overall, the person marking system in Xavante contains multiple subsystems depending on the situations in which they appear.

-In all, Xavante uses a number of case marking systems in its clauses, varying based on number and person markings.
+In all, Xavante uses a number of case-marking systems in its clauses that varies depending on number and person markings.
 It provides examples of a neutral system, Nominative-Accusative subsystems, Ergative-Absolutive subsystems, and split subsystems, varying based on different triggers.